 This hand sanitizer is formulated with …

 Pop the top, spray, and stop germs dead in their tracks with this Dr. Bronner's Organic Hand Sanitizer Spray.
-Using a simple formula, this natural hand sanitizer helps keep dirt and germs away without adding any harsh chemicals to your skin.
-It’s USDA organic, fair trade, biodegradable, paraben-free, triclosan-free, sulfate-free, alcohol-free, …
+Using a simple formula, this natural lavender hand sanitizer spray helps keep dirt and germs away without adding any harsh chemicals to your skin.
+It’s USDA organic, fair trade, biodegradable, paraben-free, triclosan-free, sulfate-free, …

 Generally speaking, yes, hand sanitizer does expire.
 Hand sanitizer spray or gel can last up to three years from its manufacturing date.
 You’ll want to keep an eye on the date on your bottle to make sure to replace it when needed.
 (These days, most of us go through hand sanitizer super quickly and a bottle usually won’t last us even a year, but this info is still good to keep in the back of your mind.)